michal-panfil/architecture-styles/CleanArchitecture/readme.md

 # What is clean Architecture

+The goal is to create Clean Architecture monolitic system that supports cloud service menagement.
+The project is way to better understand architecture, and rules behind in a bussines domain that is interesting for me

 1. TLDR
 It's elevating SOLID principals to architecture level.
 Separates conserns in components and organizing them in ring shape structure.